collective/collective.recipe.solrinstance/README.txt

     Optional override for the directory where the ``schema.xml`` file will be generated.
 Defaults to the Solr default location.

+schema-template
+    Optional override for the template used to generate the ``schema.xml`` file.
+Defaults to the template contained in the recipe, i.e.
+    ``templates/schema.xml.tmpl``.

 jetty-destination
     Optional override for the directory where the ``jetty.xml`` file will be generated.
 Defaults to the Solr default location.